Fall 2014 Graduate Student Competitive Grants Program

 Graduate Student Competitive Grant Program

 The College of Agricultural Sciences Graduate Student Competitive Grant Program is sponsored by the College of Agricultural Science’s Office for Research and Graduate Education.
-This program is a unique opportunity available only to post-comp doctoral candidates advised by College of Agricultural Sciences (CAS) faculty.
+This program is a unique opportunity available to doctoral candidates advised by College of Agricultural Sciences (CAS) faculty.
 The program serves as professional development for all CAS graduate students by providing a $2,000 award for dissertation research conducted by CAS doctoral candidates.
-Historically, the funding rate for the program is 24 - 30%.
+Historically, the funding rate for the program is 27 - 30%.
 It is anticipated that up to ten (10) awards of $2,000 will be awarded this fiscal year.

 Due Dates and Funding Decisions